penn5/TrebleCheck/PRIVACY.md

 ## Financial data

 - This app supports in app purchases
-  - I won't share your personal data with anyone for any reason
+  - I won't share your personal data with anyone for any reason unless I legally have to

 ## No catches!